structurizr/structurizr.github.io/dsl/cookbook/element-styles/index.md

 ## Notes

-Please note that element styles are designed to work with the Structurizr cloud service/on-premises installation, and may not be fully supported by the PlantUML, Mermaid, etc export formats.
+Please note that element styles are designed to work with the Structurizr diagram renderer (see [Notation](/server/diagrams/notation)), and may not be fully supported by the PlantUML, Mermaid, etc export formats.

 - [DSL language reference - styles - element](/dsl/language#element-style)